EmilAtli/Orb-project/README.md

 ## Running_the_Model

-- includes files to generate the samples, the new dataset and scripts used to run the model on Elja
+- includes files to generate the samples, and generate the new dataset and scripts used to run the model on Elja